Faculty

 Violin, A Far Cry

-With a sound palette ranging from a ‘commanding tone’ to ‘delicate sentiment’ (Calgary Herald), Taiwanese-American violinist Zenas Hsu leads a vibrant career filled with chamber music, orchestral leadership, and education.
-He is a founding member of Chamber Music by the Bay, a California-based interactive music series that reaches over 2,000 people annually.
-He is also a member of A Far Cry, a Grammy nominated ensemble in Boston, and is the concertmaster of Phoenix, an orchestra based in Boston focused on approachable concert experiences.
+With a sound palette ranging from a ‘commanding tone’ to ‘delicate sentiment’ (Calgary Herald), Taiwanese-American violinist Zenas Hsu enjoys a vibrant career filled with chamber music, orchestral leadership, and education.
+He is a member of A Far Cry, a Grammy nominated ensemble in Boston and second violin principal at the Boston Ballet.
+He has served as guest concertmaster of the Pittsburgh Symphony Orchestra, Brockton Symphony, Chorus pro Musica, and Monadnock Music Symphony Orchestra.
+Zenas also performs regularly with the Boston Symphony Orchestra, Boston Pops and Esplanade, and as a tenured member of Boston Lyric Opera.

 A native of California, Zenas received his early training in the preparatory division of the San Francisco Conservatory of Music.
 He was accepted at age sixteen to the Curtis Institute of Music for his Bachelor of Music degree, and received his Master of Music and Graduate Diploma degrees from the New England Conservatory of Music.
 His teachers include Wei He, Ida Kavafian, Nicholas Kitchen, and Donald Weilerstein.